-If resources do not permit three site replicates/plankton tows per sample site it is critical that a minimum of 1000L of water is filtered through the net for each sample site.
+If resources do not permit three replicates/plankton tows per sample site, it is critical that a minimum of 1000 L of water is filtered through the net for each sample site.

-Plankton tows for each sample site should be combined into one sample container.
-The number of tows at each sample site should be based on the net diameter and the depth of each tow, with the goal of a minimum total volume of 1000 liters (L) per sample site filtered through the net.
+Replicates/plankton tows for each sample site should be combined into one sample container.
+The number of tows at each sample site should be based on the net diameter and the depth of each tow, with the goal of a minimum total volume of 1000 L per sample site filtered through the net.
 The number of tows per sample site to filter 1000 L can be calculated using the equation below.

-Figure 8.
-An example of plankton tow collection at a site location
+Figure 10.
+An example of plankton tow collection within one site.